Analysis - Mexican women voters back "alpha male" over female rival

 "I like the way he expresses himself, how he talks and the projects he has," said Margarita Zuniga, a 43-year-old local government worker in Mexico's second city Guadalajara.
 "And he is so adorable!
 You can't deny it," she added, giggling.

-Zuniga's response is typical of Pena Nieto's female backers, who have helped him neutralize what analysts agree could be one of Vazquez Mota's biggest selling points, her gender.
+Zuniga's response is typical of Pene Nieto's female backers, who have helped him neutralize what analysts agree could be one of Vazquez Mota's biggest selling points, her gender.

 Polls show Vazquez Mota has more women supporters than men, but not nearly enough to close the lead Pena Nieto has of more than 20 points, according to pollster BGC's latest survey.